MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 - dashboardModTools: This identifies whether the role gives you permission to use the moderator tools on the dashboard (beta).
     (0 = no permission to use; 1 = permission to use.)

-- modipCategory: This identifies whether the role gives you access to special permissions.
+- modipCategory: This identifies whether the role gives you access to the free copy permission.
-  (You put the category ID of the modip permission you created in modipperms.)
+  (You put the category ID of the modip category you created in modipperms.)

-- isDefault: This makes the role default to members.
+- isDefault: I am not sure about what this does.
-  (The permissions the role gives users will be default to any user.)
+  (It does not make the permissions of the role default to any member.)

 - commentColor: This displays what colour the comments will be if you have this role.
 (It is in RGB color code)